mjmahone/graphql-spec/rfcs/FragmentArguments.md

 ## New Validation Rule: Fragment Argument Definitions Used in Fragment

-The whole point of fragment defined arguments is to make fragments more composable.
+The main use case for fragment defined arguments is to make fragments more composable.
 Therefore, fragments should only be defining variables that are explicitly used under that fragment.

 Under this rule,
 ```